Pennsylvania Supreme Court Hands McCormick Major Win in Quest To Wrap Up Recount, Exclude Illegal Ballots

 Senator-elect David McCormick at the Capitol.
 AP/J. Scott Applewhite

-Mr. Casey is on track to lose his Senate seat by just about 20,000 votes out of nearly 7 million cast.
-The Associated Press, Decision Desk, and other outlets have named Mr. McCormick as the state’s senator-elect, though because he is only winning the contest by about two-tenths of one percentage point, Pennsylvania will conduct a recount.
+Mr. Casey — who was declared the loser of the race by the Associated Press last week — is on track to lose his Senate seat by just about 20,000 votes out of nearly 7 million cast.
+Because Mr. McCormick is only winning the contest by about two-tenths of one percentage point, Pennsylvania will conduct a recount.
 Under state law, recounts are mandatory when the margin of victory falls within half a percent.

-Much attention has been paid to the recount underway at Bucks County, where Democrats are counting mail and provisional ballots that lack certain requirements like dates and verifiable signatures.
-One Bucks County commissioner, Diane Ellis-Marseglia, has even said that she is aware she is violating state law by counting those ballots, though contended that counting votes is more important than staying within the bounds of the law or court decisions.
+Much attention was being paid to the recount underway at Bucks County, where Democrats were counting mail and provisional ballots that lack certain requirements like dates and verifiable signatures.
+One Bucks County commissioner, Diane Ellis-Marseglia, even said that she is aware she is violating state law by counting those ballots, though contended that counting votes is more important than staying within the bounds of the law or court decisions.

 “I think we all know that precedent by a court doesn’t matter anymore in this country,” Ms. Ellis-Marseglia said at a county commissioner meeting, according to the Philadelphia Inquirer.
 “People violate laws anytime they want.
 So, for me, if I violate this law, it’s because I want a court to pay attention.
 There’s nothing more important than counting votes.”